bougui505/blog/_posts/2014-11-19-syntax-highlighting-with-pygment-in-the-shell.markdown

 ---
-title: "Syntax highlighting with pygment in the shell"
+title: "Syntax highlighting with pygments in the shell"
 layout: default
 category: linux
 date: 2014-11-19 07:53:21 CET